Jason Miller

 Bio

-Dr. Jason Miller’s research interests include twentieth-century American Poetry, American Literature, literary theory, and pedagogy.
+Dr. Jason Miller is Distinguished Professor of English whose research interests include twentieth-century American Poetry, American Literature, literary theory, and pedagogy.
 An overview of his research appears as the ten-page cover story in NC State Magazine.

 His expertise on Martin Luther King, Jr.’s “I Have a Dream” speech was featured on the Smithsonian podcast “King’s Speech” where he was in conversation with Kevin Young, Director of the Smithsonian’s National Museum of African American History and Culture.
 His research on MLK and Dorothy Cotton featured in NPR, New York Daily News, Our State Magazine, The News and Observer, The Conversation, WUNC News, Capital Tonight with Tim Boyum, and on The State of Things.
 Poet Kwame Alexander issued a nationwide writing challenge on NPR in 2021 based on his research.